Stan White (linebacker): NFL

-White was drafted in 1972, the 438th player out of 442 taken.
+White was selected in 1972, the 438th player out of 442 taken.
 White played for the Baltimore Colts and the Detroit Lions.
 He was named First Team All NFL in 1975 by The Football News, and First Team All NFL in 1977 by The New York Daily News.

 White scored two touchdowns, both from interception returns and both for the Colts; the first was in 1973 against the Houston Oilers from a Dan Pastorini interception, the second coming against the New York Giants from a Craig Morton interception in 1975.
 He was a UPI 1st Team All AFC linebacker in 1977.
 White still holds the single season NFL record for linebackers of eight interceptions in a season (1975), and is second all-time for linebackers with 34 career interceptions.
 He is third all-time in takeaways for linebackers with 49, behind Jack Ham and Ray Lewis.
 He was selected as a linebacker on the Baltimore Colts All-Time Team.
 He is also the only player n NFL history to have at least seven sacks and seven interceptions in a single season(1977-8 sacks,7 int).
 In fact only four times has a player had at 6 sacks and 6 interceptions in a season and White did it twice(1975,1977) Rodney Harrison and Dave Duerson are the other two.

 White left the NFL after the 1982 season.

 USFL

-Following his departure from the Lions as the first active NFL player to sign with the new league, White played in the United States Football League (USFL) for the Chicago Blitz and the Arizona Wranglers.
-He was All USFL, and was also selected to the Madden All-Time USFL Team.
+Following his departure from the Lions, White played in the United States Football League (USFL) for the Chicago Blitz and the Arizona Wranglers, becoming the first active NFL player to sign with the new league.
+He was All-USFL, and was also selected to the Madden All-Time USFL Team.